gwyndurbridge/CITS3002-Blockchain-Project/README.md

 # Block (dict with 'header' and 'body' keys)
 Header (dict with these keys):
-- prevBlockHash
+- prevBlockHash : string
-- timeStamp
+- timeStamp : float
-- processingTime
+- processingTime : float
-- difficultyTarget
+- difficultyTarget : int
-- merkleRoot
+- merkleRoot : string
-- nonce
+- nonce : int

 Body (dict with hash as key to transactions):
 - {hash : transaction}